jimsynz/pixie/README.md

 diverged significantly as I've learned the Erlang way of modelling these sorts of problems.

+# Heroku Add-on

+If you're planning on running Faye on Heroku you're probably going to have a bad time.
+Take a look at [MessageRocket](https://messagerocket.co/) as an alternative, and help support the author to maintain more great open source projects.

 ## License

 Pixie is Copyright (c) 2015 Resistor Limited and licensed under the terms of